Pricing overview

 When you exceed your included RCs in a billing period, ADO Pilot does one of two things depending on your plan's overage policy:

-Review quota exceeded — upgrade your plan.
-Rejected reviews are not charged.
-To unblock, upgrade your plan, raise your overage cap, or wait for the next billing period. - Auto-overage (default for Business and Enterprise): reviews keep running and each excess RC bills at the plan's overage rate.
-You can set an overage cap to limit how many extra RCs a single billing period can incur.
-Setting the cap to zero is equivalent to hard-block.
+- Auto-overage (default for Starter, Team, and Business): reviews keep running and each excess RC bills at the plan's overage rate, totaled at the end of the period.
+By default there is no cap.
+You can set an overage cap to limit how many extra RCs a single billing period can incur; setting the cap to zero is equivalent to hard-block.

 See Overage behavior for how to change the policy and set caps.